KostyalBalint/triyit-backend-test/README-DATABASE.md

 # Database Setup

-This project supports both SQLite (for development) and PostgreSQL (for production).
+This project can supports both SQLite and PostgreSQL.

 ## Current Setup: SQLite

 The project is currently configured to use the Chinook SQLite database located at `sample_data/chinook.db`.
+I used SQLite primarily because the test database is available as the above mentioned file, and it is easier to set up for development and testing purposes.

 ### Available Commands